21 young Black, Asian and Minority Ethnic writers pen short essays on their experiences as immigrants in Britain

 Interestingly every writer’s interpretation of what this book required of them seems to be slightly different

 Which stands to reason- everyone’s experience can’t be identical.
 Chimene Suleyman writes emotionally about what her name means to her family history; Bim Adewunmi takes the pop culture angle; Coco Khan reminisces on her fling with a potential skinhead.
-The variety is important- immigrants aren’t a monolith.
+The variety that Nikesh Shukla has pulled is important- immigrants aren’t a monolith.

 It’s hard to pick a favourite from these engaging pieces by young UK up and comers – Reni Eddo-Lodge (Why I Am No Longer Talking To White People About Race), Nish Kumar (comedian), Riz Ahmed (actor/ rapper) Varaidzo (Girl-Dem magazine) and a personal favourite Inua Ellams (Barbershop Chronicles).
 Ok, I’ve finished name dropping.